kovzol/geogebra-discovery/README.md

 * Type `./get-build-tools` to download some prerequisites including an appropriate Java Development Kit on Ubuntu 18.04.
 On Raspberry Pi, a recent version of Giac will be downloaded and the default Java 11 (OpenJDK) will be used.
 * Run `./build5` to build GeoGebra Discovery.
-On a Raspberry Pi this will also build [RealGeom](https://github.com/kovzol/realgeom).
+On a Raspberry Pi (or, if Mathematica is available locally) this will also build
+[RealGeom](https://github.com/kovzol/realgeom).
 * Enter `./run5` to start the software.
-On a Raspberry Pi this will also use a local RealGeom service.
+On a Raspberry Pi (or, if Mathematica is available locally) this will also use a local
+RealGeom service.
 * The command `./deploy5` will create a .zip file that contains all necessary components to run the program.